Kay McKenzie Cooke

-Kay McKenzie Cooke (born 1953) is a poet from New Zealand.
+Kay McKenzie Cooke (born 1953) is a New Zealand poet.
+In 2003, her collection, Feeding the Dogs, won the NZSA Jessie Mackay Best First Book Award for Poetry at the New Zealand Book Awards.

 Background

-Cooke was born in 1953 in Tuatapere, Southland, New Zealand.
-She is of Kai Tahu, Kāti Māmoe, English, Scottish, and Irish descent.
-She attended the Dunedin Teachers' College and worked in the Early Childhood Sector.
+Cooke was born in 1953 in Tuatapere.
+She grew up in Orepuki.
+She is of Kāi Tahu, Kāti Māmoe, English, Scottish, and Irish descent.
+She studied at Dunedin Teachers' College and worked in the early childhood education sector.
 Cooke currently lives in Dunedin.